WatsonIoT-Ecosystem/iot_enocean/README.md

 Installing /usr/local/man/man3/enoceaniot.3pm
 Appending installation info to /usr/local/lib/perl/5.14.2/perllocal.pod</i></font>

-* Copy the Watson IoT Embedded 'C' client library *libiotf.so* from gtw/build that you just built to /usr/lib.
+* Copy the Watson IoT Embedded 'C' client library *libiotf.so* from gtw/src/build that you just built to /usr/lib.
 `Note:` you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.
-* Copy file *98_ENOCEANIOT.pm* to /opt/fhem/FHEM directory.
+* Copy file *98_ENOCEANIOT.pm* from iot-enocean to /opt/fhem/FHEM directory.
 This is the directory where Fhem will install by default.
 `Note:` you will need root privileges to do this.
 On Raspberry pi use “sudo cp ….” to do this copy as root.

 **`On completion:`** You will have the all the required libraries built and installed at appropriate location.